David Valley

 Arrival in Korea

 David Valley talks about arriving in Korea.
 He was sent to Jinju and attached to an intelligence reconnaissance platoon.
 He describes bring separated from his unit on his first night of fighting and having to make his way back while behind enemy lines.
-He also talks about a friend that never made it back home.
+He also discusses a friend that was killed before his unit even learned his name.

 Share YouTube: